SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 Extensions in Swift can:

-* Add computed properties and computed static properties
+* Add computed properties and computed type properties
 * Define instance methods and type methods
 * Provide new initializers
 * Define subscripts